-What is EFW-Can's view on the role of the equine?
+What is Pro-EFW’s view on the role of the equine?

 We all know, and research confirms, that spending time with equines can be hugely beneficial, healing and inspirational for humans.
 But what about for the equine?
-The role of equines in this work and how this work impacts them – both positively and negatively -- are of central importance.
-Thus, a key underlying principle of EFW-Can is that the equine is respected and valued as a sentient being and partner.
-This influences our ethics, certification standards, recommendations for training and more; it underpins everything that EFW-Can has developed and is working towards.
-For more information please refer to the EFW-Can Code of Ethics.
+The role of equines in this work and how this work impacts them – both positively and negatively — are of central importance.
+Thus, a key underlying principle of Pro-EFW is that the equine is respected and valued as a sentient being and partner.
+This influences our ethics, certification standards, recommendations for training and more; it underpins everything that Pro-EFW has developed and is working towards.
+For more information please refer to the Pro-EFW Code of Ethics.

 You can!
-EFW-Can Membership is open to anyone who is interested in the field or who wants to develop his/her knowledge and skills related to working with equines as sentient beings and partners.
+EFW membership is open to anyone who is interested in the field or who wants to develop his/her knowledge and skills related to working with equines as sentient beings and partners.
 You do not need to have any particular qualifications, nor do you need to be practicing in the field.
 Certification is different from membership and involves a number of pre-requisites and training requirements.

-Is EFW-Can just for certified mental health professionals?
+Is Pro-EFW just for certified mental health professionals?

-What are the benefits of EFW-Can membership and certification?
+What are the benefits of Pro-EFW membership and certification?